antzucaro/antzucaro.com/_posts/0065_planning_ahead_for_mysql_partitioning.markdown

 </ul>
 So those are my recommendations for dealing with MySQL 5.5's partitioning.
 Obviously I think they can do a lot better with their implementation.
 Ideally I'd like to have the ability to alter the table and add the partitions regardless of its referential integrity or primary keys.
 The fact that I have to sacrifice the integrity of the database tables (one of the key strong points of having a relational database in the first place) makes me very hesitant to use it at all.
 <h3>Some Caveats</h3>
 I'm an Oracle DBA, so take this advice with a grain of salt.
-The stuff in this post is just one solution to the â€œbig dataâ€ problem.
+The stuff in this post is just one solution to the "big data" problem.
 Furthermore this is just how I would handle a partitioning situation given the example provided.
 I'd love to hear some people with more experience chime in on what they do in similar situations.